Panasonic G80 vs Fujifilm X-M1

 Review summary: Panasonic G80 vs Fujifilm X-M1

 So what is the bottom line?
-Is there a clear favorite between the Panasonic G80 and the Fujifilm X-M1?
-The listing below highlights the relative strengths of the two models.
+Is the Panasonic G80 better than the Fujifilm X-M1 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Panasonic Lumix DMC-G80: